bryancandi/C-samples/unix_tools/write/README.md

 ## Notes

-- Some Linux distributions no longer ship `write(1)`
+- Some Linux distributions no longer ship `write(1)`.
-- This is a Linux-portable version for educational purposes
+- This is a Linux-portable version for educational purposes.
+- On Linux, receiving messages requires the terminal to be group-writable.
+    - You can run `chmod g+w $(tty)` in the terminal to allow receiving messages.
+    - Sending messages still works, but may warn if write permissions are off.

 ## Files